 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As of March 31, 2022, the Company had a cash balance of \$1,968,469 to settle current liabilities of \$318,310.
+As of March 31, 2023, the Company had a cash balance of \$744,191 to settle current liabilities of \$110,956.
 All the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.

-The Company intends to raise additional equity financing in the coming fiscal year to continue to meet ongoing obligations and further its exploration programs.
+The Company intends to raise additional equity financing in the coming fiscal year to meet its obligations.